 I had my first Tonic Clonic seizure in my office in 2008.
-I had been having episodes where I would have this strange sensation of feeling awesome or a type of euphoria, not really connecting where or who I was and that I was about to connect with a divine message of great importance...like the meaning of life.
-But, I would never get that message and the good feeling would go away and I would be left feeling disoriented and tired.
+I had been having episodes where I would have this strange sensation of feeling awesome or a type of euphoria, not really connecting where or who I was and that I was about to connect with a divine message of great importance...like the meaning of life!
+Later, after I was actually diagnosed with epilepsy, I learned that these were a type of Partial Complex Seizures.
+Unfortunately, I would never get that important message and the good feeling would go away and I would be left feeling disoriented and tired.
 Sometimes I actually fell asleep or just fell over.
 Other events actually turn into a tonic-clonic type of seizure.
-I haven't had anything since 19 April.
-The saddest thing about my epilepsy is that the feeling is initially so good, and I feel like there is some supernatural connection, that I wish they would happen.
-But, I take medication and manage the stress I can in my life to prevent the seizures from occuring.
-I am 57 now, retired from the Air Force because of my epilepsy, I don't work at all now because of the epilepsy and breast cancer that started 2 years after the epilepsy.
+I haven't had anything since 19 April 2013.
+I take medication and manage the stress I can in my life to prevent the seizures from occurring.
+I was medically retired from the Air Force because of my epilepsy although I did continue to work up until my official retirement.
+I don't work at all now because of the epilepsy and breast cancer that started 2 years after the epilepsy.
+Being unable to drive and the side effects of the antiepileptic medications made it difficult for me to function.
 I have really struggled to find a new identity.
 Being disabled can really change your perspective on your life.
-And, it can happen faster than we have the ability to understand and adapt to the new person we are.
+And, it can happen faster than we have the ability to understand and adapt to the new person we become.
 I have lots of roles I can claim such as wife, mom, step mom, grandmother, daughter, sister, retired, family nurse practitioner, and I can probably add 100 more.
 I am now also a student.
 I have chosen to use my GI Bill to try college.
-This is really a way for me to use my brain and get me thinking outside my narrow world!
+This is really a way for me to use my brain and get me thinking outside my much smaller world!